The Graduation Office evaluates transcripts and other educational records for the purpose of awarding degrees and certificates.

 Degrees and Certificates will be posted to a student's records so official transcripts can be requested from the Transcript Department.

-Students will be notified by email when Diplomas and Certificates are available for student pick-up.
+Students will be notified by email when Diplomas and Certificates are available.

 Applications are received by the Graduation Office either in person, by U.S. Mail, or through the Graduation website.
 Priority application processing is September 6th for Spring/Summer graduates and February 14th for Fall graduates.
 Registered Nurses must submit applications by the end of the second term.